barbar0jav1er/barbar0jav1er/README.md

 I'm a Computer Science Engineer, full-stack web and blockchain developer, with experience in Node.js, specializing in frontend development with React.js.
 I work with different programming languages such as JavaScript, PHP, and Solidity.
 Also I have solid knowledge working on containerized environments, Docker, docker-compose.
 Passionate about writing, constant improvement, and web 3.0.
 I enjoy learning every day and working on developing new products.

 - 🌱 What am I learning right now?
 I’m currently learning **Solidity** and smart contract security
-- 👷 What am I building now?
-Currently I'm part of [Ethereum Developer Program by Platzi 2022][eth-dev-program-url], and together, with a great team, we build [Dochain][Dochain-repo]
+- 👷 What am I working now?
+Currently I'm part of a frontend team on the Cyber Security area
 - 💬 Ask me about whatever you want.
 I'll try to help